pskgokul/project-help/topics.md

 1.
 	* Floating point number systems and their arithmetic
-	* Backward and forward errors
+	* Backward and forward errors.
+Include how they can be used to compute stability of an algorithm, the relative pitfalls of each, and how they are used in practice.

 2.
 	* Systems of linear equations